By Larry Velez, co-founder and CTO

 Workplace communications and connections can also increase productivity and creativity.
 According to a findings from Sociometric Solutions’ study on employee behavioral analytics, “the number of lunchtime interactions affect employee productivity.
 Employees who sat at larger lunch tables were 36 percent more productive throughout the week and had 30 percent lower stress levels than those who sat at smaller tables.”

 These studies have important real-world implications for organizations.
-While there is a trend to adopt self-directed technology and work remotely, this is exactly the opposite of what people want and need.
+While there is a trend to adopt self-directed technology and work remotely, this is exactly the opposite of what people really want and need.
 It turns out people are hard wired with a need to communicate and connect, without which we can feel sad and unsatisfied.
 A company that can deliver personal communications and connect with their customers and employees will have a significant competitive edge.